skellis46/embodied-camera/embodied-camera-application-proposal.md

 _RQ1 Feeling:_

-1. generate ethnographic data from movement specialists that create a vocabulary exploring how it feels to use a smartphone
+1. capture ethnographic data from movement specialists that create a vocabulary exploring how it feels to use a smartphone
 2. survey current sociological (and HCI?) literature that examines experiences of smartphone use

 _RQ2 Limits and affordances:_